Psyf/gbc-lottery/README.md

 ## Caveats

 0. Multiple `Sale`s may happen simultaneously
-1. If you mark your `GBC NFT` in the `Lottery` you are able to participate in as many `Sale`s as you want.
+1. If you mark your `GBC NFT` in the `Lottery` of 1 sale, you can mark it for another sale as well.
-2. Original participant will be the recpient of withdrawn deposit or the reward, regardless of who holds the `GBC NFT` at the time of withdrawal.
+2. Holder of the particular `GBC NFT` at the time of withdrawal will be.
+3. Each participant can only participate once per sale.
+This is to prevent people from using multiple NFTs to participate in the same sale to increase their chances of winning.